 By Diana Hsieh

-Also, in my live Philosophy in Action Webcast on Sunday morning, I'll answer questions on the principle of sustainability, playing practical jokes on kids about Ewoks, donating sperm or eggs anonymously, revealing atheism to inquisitive strangers, and more.
-It's on Sunday, 4 December 2011 at 8 am PT / 9 am MT / 10 am CT / 11 am ET at www.PhilosophyInAction.com.
-Please join me for this hour of lively discussion, where we'll apply rational principles to the challenges of living virtuous and happy lives!
+But...
+In my live Philosophy in Action Webcast on Sunday morning, I'll answer questions on cultivating good luck, public breastfeeding, national identification card, repeatedly reviewing memories, and more.
+As always, it's on Sunday, 8 April 2012 at 8 am PT / 9 am MT / 10 am CT / 11 am ET at www.PhilosophyInAction.com/live.
+Please join us for this hour of lively discussion, where we apply rational principles to the challenges of living virtuous, happy, and free lives!

 Here are the questions that I'll answer this week: